 I ordered the Farmer’s Hash and it was sooo good, highly recommend if you like breakfast scrambles.
 This dish is described as maple bacon, tomato, spicy Italian sausage, Yukon potatoes, peppers and onions topped with jack and cheddar cheeses, fried eggs and served with rustic bianco toast.

-And of course the mimosa’s were good.. we each had three.
+And of course the mimosa’s were good.. we each had three and unfortunately I didn’t get a photo of any of this :(.

 Apparently there was a game on (clearly don’t know much about sports), so we went to Society to take a peek and enjoy a beer.

-After more exploring, we sobered up by scarfing down 3 orders for spinach and artichoke dip from Jack’s Uptown Grille.
+After more exploring, we sobered up by scarfing down 3 orders of spinach and artichoke dip from Jack’s Uptown Grille.
+They have a great menu of appetizers that are easy to share with a few friends.

-No night out is complete with getting some late night grub so we stopped by Two-Fisted Mario’s Pizza which is located in the LoDo district.
+No night out is complete without getting some late night grub so we stopped by Two-Fisted Mario’s Pizza which is located in the LoDo district.

-I remember stopping in there during my second visit to Denver, so it was nice to be back and the pepperoni pizza slice was bomb as usual.
+I remember stopping in there during my second visit to Denver when I was aimlessly roaming the streets so it was nice to be back.
+The pepperoni pizza slice was bomb as usual so my night ended very satisfied.

-The next morning we brunched again but this time we went back to Jack’s Uptown Grille, because they have a $12 unlimited bottomless mimosa deal, so be sure to check them out if you’re in Denver on a Sunday.
+The next morning we brunched again but this time we went back to Jack’s Uptown Grille.
+They have a $12 unlimited bottomless mimosa deal which is everyone’s Sunday brunch dream.

-My friend ordered the Vanilla Bean Infused French Toast that was topped with candied walnuts and a ginger mango chutney.
+My friend ordered the Vanilla Bean Infused French Toast that was topped with candied walnuts and a ginger mango chutney that looked really good.

-After getting a yummy brunch, we drove into Boulder to do a bit of hiking.
+After getting a yummy brunch, we drove into Boulder to do a bit of hiking to work it off.

-The views were amazing as always, but the best hike I’ve ever gone on was during my first road trip through Colorado.
-I wish I could remember the name of the city, but it was in a town with a small population.
+The views were amazing as always but since it was later in the day we didn’t commit to a long hike.
+The best hike I’ve ever gone on was during my first road trip through Colorado in this small town.
+I wish I could remember the name of the town but it was in a town with a small population.

 Sadly, the following day was spend driving back to reality and away from breathtaking mountain views.